 Drug | Recommendation |

-The FDA-approved oral drug is available in tablets or suspension for smallpox in neonates and above.
-Three patients received the drug for mpox in a UK case series, though uncertain if it helped in their good outcome[25].
+The FDA-approved oral drug is available in tablet or suspension form for smallpox in neonates and older.
+Three patients received the drug for mpox in a UK case series, though uncertain if it helped in their good outcome[26].
 None of the three in this series completed the course due to rising LFTs.
 CDC holds e-IND for use in mpox | |

 The U.S. maintains a Strategic National Stockpile for use in the case of smallpox.
 The drug has in vitro activity; however, it has not been used in a way that enables an understanding of effectiveness against mpox.
-Has been part of combination therapy employed for people with severe disease, especially among the immunocompromised/AIDS. | |
+Has been part of a combination therapy employed for people with severe disease, especially among the immunocompromised/AIDS. | |

 FDA-approved for smallpox.
-Although early observational data found that non-severely immunocompromised leads to improvement by d3.
-However, recent RCTs (PALM007 clade I and STOMP, clade II) failed to show improvement in lesion resolution or pain compared to placebo with the mortality the same in PALM007 in the antiviral and placebo arms, although non-statistically significant subanalysis suggested some benefit in those with severe disease.
-The trials did not address whether the drug might help those who are severely immunosuppressed or have serious disease or if the drug was used in combination.
-Evidence suggests for those with mild-moderate disease, supportive care alone is appropriate. | |
+However, recent RCTs (PALM007 clade I and STOMP, clade II) failed to show improvement in lesion resolution or pain compared to the placebo, with mortality being the same in PALM007 in both the antiviral and placebo arms.
+However, a non-statistically significant subanalysis suggested some benefit in those with severe disease.
+The trials did not address whether the drug might help those who are severely immunosuppressed or have severe disease, or if the drug was used in combination.
+Evidence suggests that for individuals with mild to moderate disease, supportive care alone may be an appropriate approach. | |

-The CDC controls vaccine immune globulin (IV) primarily for the treatment of complications of vaccinia vaccination, including EZ, progressive vaccinia, and generalized vaccinia.
-It is unknown how effective its use would be in mpox.
-Has been part of combination therapy employed for people with severe disease, especially among the immunocompromised/AIDS. |
+The CDC controls vaccine immune globulin (VIG) primarily for the treatment of complications of smallpox vaccination, including eczema, progressive vaccinia, and generalized vaccinia.
+The effectiveness of its use in mpox is unknown.
+Has been part of a combination therapy employed for people with severe disease, especially among the immunocompromised/AIDS. |

 Comment: More complete data is available, and this is from real-world data for vaccine efficacy which found VE was 75% for one dose and 86% for two doses.
 This was irrespective of the route of administration or immune status.
 These data have led to the strong recommendation to recommend a two-dose schedule for risk groups.